-During the last 3 months of pregnancy, antibodies from the mother are passed to her unborn baby through the placenta.
+During the last 3 months of pregnancy, antibodies from mothers are passed to their unborn babies through the placenta.

 This type of immunity is called passive immunity because the baby has been given antibodies rather than making them itself.

 Antibodies are special proteins the immune system produces to help protect the body against bacteria and viruses.

 The amount and type of antibodies passed to the baby depends on the mother's immunity.

 For example, if you have had chickenpox, you should have developed immunity against the condition and some of the chickenpox antibodies will be passed to your baby.

 But if you haven't had chickenpox, your baby will not be protected.

 Immunity in newborn babies is only temporary and starts to decrease after the first few weeks or months.